 Strict border controls apply in the Northern Territory (NT) for all access points by:

-We are all working together to help stop the spread of the coronavirus (COVID-19) in the Northern Territory (NT).
+We are all working together to help stop the spread of coronavirus (COVID-19) in the Territory.

-Every person who is required to be in self-quarantine – whether they have come from overseas or interstate – will be checked on.
+Every person who is required to be in quarantine will be checked on.

 Anyone seeking to enter the NT must fill in a border arrival form to declare:

 - where you have travelled in the last 30 days